Hide

 Bio

 I live with my paternal family on a small, family-owned alpaca farm in the Pacific Northwest.
-I’ve been drinking tea (not counting tisanes) since I was relatively small and first allowed caffeine.
+I’ve been drinking tea, not considering tisanes, since I was relatively small and first allowed caffeine.
 Here, we are lucky enough to have two lovely, non-chlorinated wells, so I have relatively unlimited access to nice water that doesn’t influence the taste of my tea, and it certainly feels like a privilege.
-I make my teas gong fu style, sometimes with an Yixing pot, and sometimes with a small porcelain pot, as that seems to work best for many of my greener oolongs.
+I prepare tea gong fu style, sometimes with an Yixing pot, and sometimes with a small porcelain pot or gaiwan, as that works best for many of my greener oolongs.
 I love learning, talking about and making tea.

-One of my favorite things about making my gaoshan oolongs is the focus and care that they take to make them truly shine.
+One of my favorite things about making gaoshan oolongs is the focus and care that takes to make them truly shine.
 If I’m having a rough day, I can sit down and just focus on the time, temperature of the teaware, etc, and it is completely distracting from whatever is upsetting me.

 I think that, however, the most fun is in trying new teas (particularly oolongs; they’re just too wonderful) and working with them to learn how to make them taste their best.